scepter914/autoware-architecture-proposal/sensing/radar_sensing_design.md

 ### preprocess node

 The radar preprocess node uses the `ros-perception/radar_msgs/msg/RadarScan.msg`  message type.
-As a first prototype of radar preprocess, I suggest
+As a first prototype of radar preprocess, we suggest

 - Radar threshold filter
   - This package removes noise (low intensity and edge angle of sensors) from radar points.